thisirs/state/README.md

 switch to `gnus` in fullscreen.
 When you are done with `gnus` your can switch back to where you were by pressing the same keystroke.
-Similarly, you can take a quick peek at your `*Messages*` buffer by pressing <kbd>s-s m</kbd> and return to where you were by pressing the same keystroke.
+Similarly, you can take a quick peek at your `*Messages*` buffer by pressing <kbd>C-s s m</kbd> and return to where you were by pressing the same keystroke.

 ## Installation